drduh/macOS-Security-and-Privacy-Guide/README.md

 # Certificate authorities

-macOS includes more than 150 [trusted root](https://support.apple.com/103723) certificate authority (CA) certificates, operated by corporations and government agencies from around the world.
-These CAs are capable of issuing valid TLS and code-signing certificates.

-Apple [blocks certificates](https://support.apple.com/103247#blocked) when a CA proves to be untrustworthy and requires [certain criteria](https://www.apple.com/certificateauthority/ca_program.html) for inclusion.
-For more information, see [CA/Browser Forum](https://cabforum.org/resources/browser-os-info/).
+macOS includes a set of trusted root certificate authorities (CAs) operated by corporations, governments and other organizations from around the world.
+A trusted CA can issue certificates that macOS and browsers may accept for HTTPS connections, making the root CA store a critical part of the system's trust boundary.

-Inspect root certificates in [Keychain Access](https://support.apple.com/guide/keychain-access/toc), under the **System Roots** tab or by using the `security` command line tool and `/System/Library/Keychains/SystemRootCertificates.keychain` file.
+Inspect **System Roots** to understand the Apple-provided trusted root store using [Keychain Access](https://support.apple.com/guide/keychain-access/welcome/mac) or the [security](https://ss64.com/mac/security.html) command-line tool and `/System/Library/Keychains/SystemRootCertificates.keychain` file.

+Also review any certificates that may have been added by a user, administrator, VPN client, security product, or mobile device management application in the **login**, **Local Items**, and **System** keychains.

+> [!TIP]
+> Keychain Access can also be launched with the command: `open "/System/Library/CoreServices/Applications/Keychain Access.app"`.

-To disable a certificate authority, mark it as **Never Trust** and close the window to confirm.
-Doing so may reduce the risk of [MITM](https://wikipedia.org/wiki/Man-in-the-middle_attack) attacks, in which a coerced or compromised certificate authority could issue a fraudulent certificate, allowing encrypted traffic to be [silently intercepted](https://en.wikipedia.org/wiki/DigiNotar#Issuance_of_fraudulent_certificates).
+To disable a selected certificate, modify its Trust setting to **Never Trust** and close the window to confirm.
+Doing so may reduce the risk of [MITM](https://wikipedia.org/wiki/Man-in-the-middle_attack) attacks, in which a fraudulent certificate is used to [silently intercept](https://en.wikipedia.org/wiki/DigiNotar#Issuance_of_fraudulent_certificates) encrypted traffic.

+> [!WARNING]
+> Removing or modifying certificate authority trust settings can break websites, software updates, enterprise networks, VPNs, captive portals, and other services.

+See Apple's [available trusted certificates](https://support.apple.com/103723) and [blocked certificates](https://support.apple.com/103247#blocked) lists for current trust-store information.

 # Privoxy